bwaldon/crossling_reference/simulations/ang_manh_simulations/readme.md

 # Ang_manh_simulations Folder Organization
 This folder is still messy, but the following is the current setup.
 Other folders are left over from Stefan's folder, which we duplicated to create this folder.

 - **\\models**: All documents needed to run simulations of the French and Vietnamese RSA Model.
 For a more comprehensive explanation of what the files in this folder do, see the *Simulation Pipeline* section.
+Files beginning in 'ang' are mine, and were built off of Stefan's code.
 - **\\Series**: The input and output of simulations, plus some miscellaneous files.
   - **\\series1**
     - **\\model_input**: files that are input into the model
     - **\\model_output**: graphs and csv file output from running the models (Output from models > ang_simulations.R)
-    - **\\visualizations.r**: Generates graphs of model output files
+    - **\\visualizations.r**: Generates graphs of model output files.
+For more information, see the *Visualization Pipeline* section.
+  - **\\series2_winter**: The new pipleine created in winter of 23.
+It automizes a bit more so that input files do not have to contain as much redundant information
+  	- **\\model_input**: files that are input into the model
+    - **\\model_output**: graphs and csv file output from running the models (Output from models > ang_simulations.R)
+     - **\\visualizations_copy.r**: Generates graphs of model output files, in the latest way.
+For more information, see the *Visualization Pipeline* section.
 - **\\Graphs**: Final visualizations for our experiments
+	- **\\w23**: The winter of 2023 graphs.
+Just more organized and with a different axis system.
+This is described in the *Visualization Pipeline* section.

 # Some Definitions
 For consistency, here is how I (and this repo) uses the following terminology: